trgao/musicbot/README.md

 # musicbot
 musicbot for discord
-click the url to add to your server to try out
+\n click the url to add to your server to try out
+\n nodejs modules: discord.js, @discordjs/opus, discord-player, dotenv, ffmpeg